 Allegedly, when death approaches, the pair would appear to escort the deceased to a courtroom at the border of the yin-yang worlds where their karmic debts (how much they own others through their negative actions, words and thoughts) and credits (what they earned by making other beings lives better via their good actions, words and thoughts) are to be calculated before a judge prior to reincarnation.

 In reality, of course, there is no such judge.
-The karmic balance is auto-calculated by the system of the universe, and the system does not judge whether an action, a spoken word or thought is positive or negative.
-What you are going to experience in future (in life or in death) depends on your own wishes (what you desire) and on the wishes of other people or beings in this world or other worlds in this life or previous lives for you (what you deserve).
+The karmic balance is auto-calculated by the system of the universe, and the system does not judge whether an action, a spoken word, or a thought is positive or negative.
+What you are going to experience in the future (in life or in death) depends on your own wishes (what you desire) and on the wishes of other people or beings in this world or other worlds in this life or previous lives for you (what you deserve).

 This applies not only to individuals but a family, a community, a people and a nation.

 Ghosts from the earth – ink painting by Luo Pin, an 18th-century Chinese artist.

 Death approaches this woman, and the fearful pair, one in white and one in black, have appeared and escorted her on her journey from the yang world to the yin world.